-I assumed the damages were limited to the trailer hitting the ground when the strap broke, but quickly learned that they expected us to pay for damages to the products on the trailer.
-They were suggesting that due to the impact from our mistake, hundreds of gallons of milk and other items had been compromised.
+I assumed the damages were limited to the trailer hitting the ground when the strap broke, but I quickly learned that they expected us to pay for damages to the products on the trailer.
+They were suggesting that due to the impact of the trailer landing on the lot, which they considered our mistake, hundreds of gallons of milk and other items had been compromised.

-I wasn’t aware of any spillage, so I told the company representative that I would have to talk with my tow truck operators and get back with him.
+I wasn’t aware of any spillage, so I told the company representative that I would have to talk with my tow truck operators and get back to him.

 A discussion with my guys resulted in their denial of causing the mess.
 They provided photographs taken before they even touched the trailer, and the images clearly showed that there was spillage before they arrived.
 One of the guys described it as “…walking around in some sort of white/mucus-like substance,”